osma/annif-ems/README.md

 # Training corpus based on ISE article metadata

 The [Estonian article database ISE](https://data.elnet.ee/ise/) can be used as a source of training data.
-It is divided into many subsets and each subset can be downloaded separately via OAI-PMH.
+It is divided into many subsets ([ListSets via OAI-PMH](https://artiklid.elnet.ee/iii/oai/OAIRepository?verb=ListSets)) and each subset can be downloaded separately via OAI-PMH.

 The included script [collect-ise.py](collect-ise.py) can be used for the data collection.
 It can be run like this (in this case on the `itehn` subset):